 CRE considers that the establishment of a mechanism for unused capacity release is essential, to avoid capacity withholding and maximise the LNG volumes offloaded.
-The mechanism envisaged by TELSF is not completely satisfactory.
-The fact that subscribers themselves could set the reserve price for their unused capacity at a level potentially lower that the exempted tariff is a positive aspect of the proposed mechanism.
-However, the mechanism does not completely rule out the possibility of capacity withholding, in the absence of a fixed maximum price.
+At this stage the mechanism envisaged by TELSF is not completely satisfactory: in particular, the fact that subscribers themselves set the reserve price for their unused capacity does not completely rule out the possibility of capacity withholding.
 In addition, important parameters such as the time limit for resale, as well as the penalty for non-compliance, are not specified by TELSF.

-Therefore, CRE recommends that the exemption be conditional upon the establishment by TELSF, before the commissioning of the FSRU, of a UIOLI mechanism that would rule out the risk of capacity withholding.
+Therefore, CRE intends to recommend in its opinion that the exemption be conditional upon the establishment by TELSF, before the commissioning of the FSRU, of a UIOLI mechanism that would rule out the risk of capacity withholding.